Gov. Hochul on Syracuse police encounter with 8-year-old boy: "Heart wrenching video to witness"

 SYRACUSE, N.Y. -- Gov. Kathy Hochul commented Wednesday on a video that's now the focus of an internal review by police.

-It shows an 8-year-old boy in tears being led to a police car in Syracuse.
+It shows an 8-year-old boy in tears being led to a police car in Syracuse on Sunday.

 The man recording the video claims the child was being arrested over stealing a bag of chips.